chatopaniagua/MarbleBucketTest/README.md

 5. Send.
 6. You should receive a response with status 200 (Ok) and your averaged result (also displayed in the console).

+## 4. Assumptions

+- The host is using a Windows computer (necessary to run as a service)
+- The host has .NET 4.5 installed
+- The user will only send valid arrays of numbers (Validation is not the focus of this test, I believe)